 These furnaces are shipped with bottom closure panel installed in bottom return-air opening.
 This panel MUST be in place when only side return air is used.

-NOTE: Side return-air openings can be used in UPFLOW and most HORIZONTAL configurations.
+NOTE: Side return-air openings can be used in UPFLOW and some HORIZONTAL configurations.
 Do not use side return-air openings in DOWNFLOW configuration.
-(See Figure 27, Figure 28 and Figure 29)
+(See Figure 26, Figure 27, Figure 28.)

 Leveling Legs (If Desired)